|FACT IN FICTION

 in this forum:

 What examples of fictionalized history have you seen recently?
 Can't viewers be trusted to separate fact from fiction?
 Is it necessary for a movie to be completely accurate?
 What about the role of technology in film making?
 Are movies held up to a higher standard than books?
 Viewer comments.
-The Online NewsHour asks: Russell Banks' new novel, "Cloudsplitter," is a fictionalized account of John Brown's life.
-Writers fictionalize history as well, and yet there seems to be less debate about the print world's interpretation of history.
-Do you think this observation is true?
-Are movies held up to a different standard for accuracy because the medium is so visually striking and lifelike?
+The Online NewsHour asks: What movies or productions have you seen recently that offer a fictionalized account of history?
+What did you think of the production's interpretation of historical facts?

 Prof. Robert Toplin responds: